 - a.
-Research and develop new opportunities - b.
-Provide quality, efficient and cost-effective services on a commercially competitive basis. - c.
-Conduct business in a professional manner in accordance with the mandate and constraints given by council in this SOI.
+Develop new opportunities across the four divisions namely Aviation, Property, Facilities and Events - b.
+Provide quality, efficient and cost-effective management services on a commercially competitive basis. - c.
+Conduct business in a professional manner in accordance with the mandate and Company statement of Intent. - d.
+Consistent with achieving the objectives above, deliver returns to the Shareholder, and ultimately to the Westland District Council.